Codecademy/docs/content/git/encyclopedia/what-is-push-in-git.md

     nothing to commit, working tree clean
     ```

-* Having a valid remote repository set, in our case there is remote repository called companyname-dev:
+* Having a valid remote repository set, in this case there is remote repository called companyname-dev:

     ```
     $ git remote -v